 The crowd goes wild as a skinny man in the black T-shirt faces the crowd and announces he will be doing a cover of “Hips Don’t Lie.”
-They don’t know what to expect at first, but when Andre started shaking his hips, even sounding a little bit like Shakira, it is obvious everybody’s going to have a good time – and a good laugh.
-You might think Andre had a little something prior to getting on the stage, but he’s just drunk on the atmosphere.
+They don’t know what to expect at first, but when Andre starts shaking his hips, even sounding a little bit like Shakira, everybody will obviously have a good time—and a good laugh.
+You might think Andre had a little something before getting on the stage, but he’s drunk on the atmosphere.

 Actually, none of the performers are drunk or intoxicated in any way.
 The reason for this is that Hatchiban doesn’t want this to turn into that kind of karaoke.
 “It’s just that it’s a little different from other manifestations of karaoke,” he says.
 “You know, there isn’t that person, drunk out of their minds, who sings ‘My Way’ until 6 a.m.
 Or the competitive karaoke singer who just wants to nail their song.
 It’s more of a day out.”

 Thanks to the nature of the event, there have never been any problems with the crowd.
-“Very rarely have we had anything approaching serious problems”, says Hatchiban.
+“Very rarely have we had anything approaching serious problems,” says Hatchiban.
 “It’s just things like someone wanting to sing again when there are already 40 people on the waiting list.”
-People who come to the karaoke mostly come for a chill afternoon and good time.
+People who come to karaoke mostly come for a chill afternoon and a good time.

 So if you want to sing along with the happy crowd, better hurry up.
-Hatchiban is not sure if he’ll be able to keep the karaoke going during winter.
+Hatchiban is not sure if he can keep the karaoke going during winter.
 “I don’t think I will be able to coax a thousand people out in the driving rain for six hours in November,” he says.
-He has been looking into other ways he can keep the karaoke going over winter, but after experiencing Mauerpark, nothing feels equally awesome.
+He has been looking into other ways to keep the karaoke going over winter, but after experiencing Mauerpark, nothing feels equally awesome.
 Besides, he doesn’t want to do something that’s already been done.
 “I like the idea of putting on shows in strange places,” he says.
 He’s also thinking about expanding the idea outside of Germany.

-Hatchiban is the proof that money is not everything.
-He’s making some money, but just enough for balancing things out.
-Singing enthusiasts don’t have to pay to attend nor to perform.
+Hatchiban is proof that money is not everything.
+He’s making some money, but just enough to balance things out.
+Singing enthusiasts don’t have to pay to attend or to perform.
 However, the mastermind of fun sometimes leaves his post next to the speakers and passes a donation box around.
 So what’s in it for him if not money?
 “A good time,” he says.
 “I just like the atmosphere that seems to prevail down there on Sundays.
 It still gets to me every weekend.
-It’s a very good atmosphere, it’s laid back and it’s really happy and I love that.”
+It’s a very good atmosphere, laid back, and really happy, and I love that.”

 No Wonderwall on the Berlin Wall